Your business may need to make changes before the UK leaves the EU.

 Where the MAH is not established in the UK on exit day, a UK-based contact must be in place within 4 weeks of EU Exit.

 All Centrally Authorised Products (CAPs) will be converted into UK market authorisations on 31 October 2019.

 After Brexit, to market a new product in the UK, an initial MA application will need to be submitted to the MHRA and will go through a national assessment.

 Maintaining UK market access for devices and IVDs

-Devices for the UK market must be CE marked in compliance with EU law by either an EU notified body or a UK Conformity Assessment body (for devices CE marked prior to the 29 March 2019).
+Devices for the UK market must be CE marked in compliance with EU law by either an EU notified body or a UK Conformity Assessment body (for devices CE marked before we leave the EU).

 Any changes to this in the future will be subject to consultation with industry and your business will be given time to implement any new requirements.